lightstep/opentelemetry-prometheus-sidecar/docs/operations.md

 ### Does the sidecar process Prometheus's data?

-The sidecar follows the write-ahead-log of the Prometheus storage and converts Prometheus data into Stackdriver time series.
+The sidecar follows the write-ahead-log of the Prometheus storage and converts Prometheus data into OpenTelemetry metrics time series.

 Go to the Prometheus UI and run the following query: